Pyramid Convolutional RNN for MRI Image Reconstruction: Abstract

 \section{Abstract}

-Fast and accurate MRI image reconstruction from undersampled data is critically important in clinical practice.
-Compressed sensing based methods are widely used in image reconstruction but the speed is slow due to the iterative algorithms.
-Deep learning based methods have shown promising advances in recent years.
-However, recovering the fine details from highly undersampled data is still challenging.
-In this paper, we introduce a novel deep learning-based method, Pyramid Convolutional RNN (PC-RNN), to reconstruct the image from multiple scales.
-We evaluated our model on the fastMRI dataset and the results show that the proposed model achieves significant improvements than other methods and can recover more fine details.
+Fast and accurate MRI image reconstruction from undersampled data is crucial in clinical practice.
+Deep learning based reconstruction methods have shown promising advances in recent years.
+However, recovering fine details from undersampled data is still challenging.
+In this paper, we introduce a novel deep learning based method, Pyramid Convolutional RNN (PC-RNN), to reconstruct images from multiple scales.
+Based on the formulation of MRI reconstruction as an inverse problem, we design the PC-RNN model with three convolutional RNN (ConvRNN) modules to iteratively learn the features in multiple scales.
+Each ConvRNN module reconstructs images at different scales and the reconstructed images are combined by a final CNN module in a pyramid fashion.
+The multi-scale ConvRNN modules learn a coarse-to-fine image reconstruction.
+Unlike other common reconstruction methods for parallel imaging, PC-RNN does not employ coil sensitive maps for multi-coil data and directly model the multiple coils as multi-channel inputs.
+The coil compression technique is applied to standardize data with various coil numbers, leading to more efficient training.
+We evaluate our model on the fastMRI knee and brain datasets and the results show that the proposed model outperforms other methods and can recover more details.
+The proposed method is one of the winner solutions in the 2019 fastMRI competition.